Select Page

 The Soviet Control

-In the aftermath of World War II, the Soviet Union maintained strict control over East Berlin and East Germany.
+After World War II ended the Soviet Union ruled East Berlin and East Germany without restrictions.
 The

 The Western Allies’ Influence